-NPWS manages more than 850 national parks and reserves – that’s more than 7 million hectares – comprising a range of habitats, from rainforests and rugged bush to coastal landscapes and outback deserts.
+NPWS manages more than 895 national parks and reserves – that’s over 7.6 million hectares.
+This land area is comprised of a range of habitats, from rainforests and rugged bush to coastal landscapes and outback deserts.
 Whatever you’re looking for and wherever you are in NSW, you can find national parks which are rich in natural beauty, plant and animal species, geological features and landforms, and natural and cultural heritage sites.

 What's special about NSW national parks